mal-votes/mal-votes.github.io/HowToUseRemindCommandOnSlack.md

 Remember to use `/remind list` periodically to make sure you don't have any unintended reminders running.
 From that Slackbot response, you can delete reminders you no longer want.

-(Note: for copy/pasting directly from this document to Slack, be aware that the marked up text won't work properly with Slack.
-You need to copy/paste through an intermediary text editor to get the formatting out of the string so the command will work properly.)
+**(NOTE: for copy/pasting directly from this document to Slack, be aware that the marked up text won't work properly with Slack.
+You need to copy/paste through an intermediary text editor to get the formatting out of the string so the command will work properly.)**

 ## Specific reminders
 ### LGBTQ in Tech Slack